matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 ![00.32.36 Web Server Comp. - build slide](Components/00.32.36.jpg)

 And when I'm starting that, I will call the function that actually creates the route handler function that the server infrastructure is going to use.
-Now in this example, I have assumed there is one component called Web app, and it represents my entire Web application.
+Now in this example, I have assumed there is one component called web-app, and it represents my entire Web application.
 It might end up depending on everything else, or it might not.
 But I could do it different ways.

 This is very open.
 I could have a different component for each and every route in my application.
 That might make sense for an API type service.
 I could have different components for different subsets of routes in may application.
 Whatever I want to do, I just have to make sure they're available at the right point and inject them into the call stack.